TormodLandet/Ocellaris/documentation/programmers_guide/boundary_conditions.rst

 the user in the input file and create boundary condition objects for each function (velocity, pressure ...) in this region.

-.. autoclass:: ocellaris.boundary_conditions.BoundaryRegion
+.. autoclass:: ocellaris.solver_parts.boundary_conditions.BoundaryRegion

-.. autoclass:: ocellaris.boundary_conditions.BoundaryCondition
+.. autoclass:: ocellaris.solver_parts.boundary_conditions.BoundaryCondition